 In awarding the Eric Kandel Young Neuroscientists Prize, the Hertie Foundation seeks to promote junior researchers in the neurosciences by helping to further their careers in this field.
 The prize is named after the American Nobel Laureate Eric Kandel and is awarded every two years.
 Professor Kandel, who is of European descent, has close ties with the Hertie Foundation.

-The prize comprises two parts: the prize money of € 50,000, which can be used at the discretion of the prize winner, and a sum totalling € 25,000, earmarked for establishing a collaborative relationship with a mentor.
+The prize is € 50,000 for personal use, a sum totalling € 25,000 for an additional mentoring-, training- or cooperation-program together with a leading expert in the field and the invitation to give the Eric Kandel Prize Lecture at the Forum of European Neuroscience of the Federation of European Neuroscience Societes (FENS).
 This mentoring structure allows the prize winner to work alongside an eminent international researcher in the field, further promoting his or her career.
-Since 2010 the Eric Kandel Prize is under the patronage of the Federal Minister of Education and Research, and is announced in cooperation with the der Federation of European Neuroscience Societies (FENS).
+Since 2010 the Eric Kandel Prize is under the patronage of the Federal Minister of Education and Research, and is announced in cooperation with FENS.

 In June 2011, the Eric Kandel Young Neuroscientists Prize awarded for the second time.
 In January 2011, an international jury had selected Prof. Dr. Henrik Mouritsen.